learn-co-curriculum/phase-0-intro-to-css/README.md

 With the combination of HTML and CSS, you are able to define content, structure, and style to websites.
-Using a CSS selector like `h1` or `p` paired with a property declaration and value will adjust the display of that element.
+Using a CSS selector like `h1` or `p` paired with a declaration block, you will change the display of that element.
-As you add styling to elements, you will see how it changes the way the HTML document is displayed in the browser.
+Declaration blocks are collections of CSS properties and values.